Free email templates for recruitment!

 These tools enable you to filter and segment contacts based on various data, such as interests, favorite programs, their preferred method of communication, level of participation, and more

-Robust volunteer management software allows volunteer programs to collect data on volunteers’ interests, skills, qualifications, and favorite causes.
+Robust volunteer management software like Shift allows volunteer programs to collect data on volunteers’ interests, skills, qualifications, and favorite causes.
 You can then use this data to send a tailored recruitment message and personalized volunteer opportunities.
 (Your system can even automatically recommend volunteer opportunities based on their preferences!)

 Develop Strategic Partnerships